HTML Guides for autocomplete

 Replace "none" with the appropriate valid value:

-- Use a specific autofill field name if you want to hint at the type of data expected.
+"on"if you want the browser to decide how to autofill the field. - Use a specific autofill field name if you want to hint at the type of data expected.

 Common autofill field names include: name, given-name, family-name, email, username, new-password, current-password, tel, street-address, postal-code, country, cc-number, cc-exp, and cc-name.
 You can also combine tokens, such as "shipping postal-code" or "billing cc-number", to provide additional context through section and hint tokens.

-Note: Even with autocomplete="off", some browsers may still autofill certain fields (particularly login credentials) for security or usability reasons.
+autocomplete="off", some browsers may still autofill certain fields (particularly login credentials) for security or usability reasons.
 This is browser-specific behavior and not something the HTML specification can override.

 Examples